 A couple of the villages are relatively large, offering an assortment of entertainment, shopping, and sightseeing.
 The smaller villages are more private, allowing you to relax against the backdrop of a charming old-world fishing village.

 No matter where you stay, the villages of Cinque Terre provide a warm, welcoming atmosphere.

-The best areas to stay in Cinque Terre for travellers include:
+The best areas to stay in Cinque Terre include:

 ✔ Best area to stay in Cinque Terre for hiking and beachcombing